Games That Teach Financial Literacy & Money Activities for Kids

 The Game of Life

-Finance games for kids typically deal directly with money in terms of budgeting, saving, and investing.
+Money games for kids typically deal directly with budgeting, saving, and investing.
 However, The Game of LIFE is a game based around real-life scenarios.
 For many young children, this is their first reference to concepts such as having a career, savings, and even retirement.

 This game is fantastic for teaching about the opportunities and responsibilities of adult life with children.
 Every lifestyle costs money—investment, starting a family, owning a business, free-wheeling it—and each comes with unique challenges and rewards which LIFE does a good job simplifying for a kid to understand and enjoy.